icy/docker/doc/README.supervisor.md

 All logs are written to `/supervisor/` directory.
-If you want to see `cron` logging, or if you application requires `(m)syslog`, please use `MSYSLOG_ENABLE=1` to capture on logs written to `/dev/log`.
+If you want to see `cron` logging, or if you application requires `(m)syslog`, please use `MSYSLOG_ENABLE=1` to capture logs written to `/dev/log`.

-Some application may still write information to standard paths, e.g, `(Percona) MySQL` will write to `/var/log/mysql/*`.
+Some applications may still write information to standard paths, e.g, `(Percona) MySQL` will write to `/var/log/mysql/*`.

 ## Note